 The J.B.
-Moore Catalogue and the Rich History of Navajo Crystal Style Weavings
+Moore Catalogue and the Evolution of Navajo Crystal Style Weavings

 Navajo weaving has a long-standing tradition, with its origins dating back many hundreds of years.
 One of the most significant developments in Navajo weaving history came with the introduction of the J.B.
 Moore catalogue and the subsequent rise of the Crystal style of weaving.
-This blog post explores the fascinating history of the J.B.
-Moore catalogue and the evolution of Navajo Crystal style weavings, which continue to captivate collectors and enthusiasts to this day.
+This article explores the fascinating history of the J.B.
+Moore catalogue and the evolution of Navajo Crystal style weavings, which continue to captivate collectors and enthusiasts to this day

 The Origins of Navajo Weaving

-Navajo weaving is a centuries-old art form that began around the late 1600s when the Navajo people learned the art of weaving from the Pueblo Indians.
+Navajo weaving is a centuries-old art form that began around the late 1600s.
+Anthropologically, it is gathered that the Navajo (Diné) people learned the art of weaving from Pueblo Native Americans.
+According to Navajo mythology, they learned to weave from Spider Woman, or Na'ashjé'ii Asdzáá.
+She is a revered deity who played a vital role in the creation and nurturing of life by weaving the web of the universe.
+Spider Woman taught the Navajo how to weave and create beauty that honors the interconnectedness of all things.
 The earliest Navajo weavings were primarily utilitarian in nature, created for clothing, blankets, and ceremonial purposes.
 The use of wool from the Churro sheep, which the Spanish introduced to the region in the 1500s, played a vital role in the development of Navajo weaving techniques.
+As cheaper machine-made blankets made their way out west on the railroad, Navajo weavers transitioned from weaving blankets to making rugs for the wall or floor.

 The J.B.
 Moore Catalogue: A Pioneering Force in the Market

 During this period, Navajo weavers began to incorporate new design elements into their weavings in response to the demand for more decorative and colorful pieces.
-The central diamond-shaped medallion, which is a hallmark of the Crystal style, was one such design element.
-The medallion was likely inspired by oriental rugs, which were popular among collectors at the time.
+Under the influence of Moore in the early 1900s, the Crystal rug was a distinctive bordered geometric composition, often with hooks, frets, and whirling logs.
+The central diamond-shaped medallion, which is one hallmark of the Crystal style, was likely inspired by Persian/Oriental rugs, which were popular among collectors at the time.
+Early Crystal weavings mostly featured the natural, undyed wool of sheep (black, brown, white, grey) with small pops of red or vegetal dye.
+There are many surviving rugs from this era, and to this day weavers frequently take inspiration from these well-known designs.

 Early Crystal weavings are considered the predecessors to the famous Navajo Storm Pattern Design.
 Even in very early Crystal weavings, you can see hints of design elements that would eventually become essential to the Storm Pattern Design, including a strong central element connected by diagonal stepped lines to elements in each of the four corners.
 Moore's “Plate IX”, obviously a Storm Pattern but not labeled as such, was first printed between 1903 and 1911.